zchyde/brooklinebooksmith.com/_posts/2016-05-05-chuck-palahniuk-tickets-on-sale-now.md

 [![full-img](/uploads/versions/chuck-compressor &#40;1&#41;---x----1000-746x---.jpg)](https://www.eventbrite.com/e/chuck-palahniuk-717-tickets-25202451210)

 Tickets to our signing event with Chuck Palahniuk are available for purchase now!
-Tickets are exclusively through eventbrite, so you can purchase them by visiting our eventbrite page.&nbsp;
+Tickets are exclusively through eventbrite, so you can purchase them by visiting our eventbrite page. &nbsp;

 ## [Buy Tickets Now](https://www.eventbrite.com/e/chuck-palahniuk-717-tickets-25202451210)